lst-c0ast-studios/lst-c0ast-studios/README.md

 - 📫 Message for rates, inquiries, questions or comments.
 Any body, board, council, broadcast (whether intended or not), group or collective, claiming any representation or affiliation with lst_c0ast_studios is not authorized to do so and any views, opinions or beliefs of such previously mentioned parties do not necessarily reflect the veiws or opinions of lst_c0ast_studios or any of lst_c0ast_studios affiliates.

-You can donate BTC to support lst_c0ast_studios here - bc1qgeqnykarplsh6xptr0ckctsnsvc3a59clppuvh
+You can support us by reaching out and inquiring about our services or simply donate BTC to bc1qgeqnykarplsh6xptr0ckctsnsvc3a59clppuvh THANK YOU!

 <!---